huchaostu/HIconstruct_optimize/README.md

 # Optimized Health Index Construction

-This repository contains parts of code for the publication " Health Index Construction with Feature Fusion Optimization for Predictive Maintenance of Physical Systems" by _Venkat Nemani, Austin Bray, Adam Thelen, Chao Hu, Steve Daining_ submitted to **Structural and Multidiciplinary Optimization** (SMO) special issue on _Advanced Optimization Enabling Digital Twin Technology_.
+This repository contains parts of code for the manuscript " Health Index Construction with Feature Fusion Optimization for Predictive Maintenance of Physical Systems" by _Venkat Nemani, Austin Bray, Adam Thelen, Chao Hu, and Steve Daining_ submitted to **Structural and Multidiciplinary Optimization** (SMO) Special Issue on _Advanced Optimization Enabling Digital Twin Technology_.

 We use two publicly available datasets
  - XJTU-SY bearing run-to-failure dataset
 [Biao Wang et al. “A Hybrid Prognostics Approach for Estimating Remaining Useful Life of Rolling Element Bearings”, IEEE Transactions on Reliability](https://ieeexplore.ieee.org/document/8576668)
 - IEEE PHM 2012 bearing run-to-failure dataset [Nectoux, Patrick, et al. "PRONOSTIA: An experimental platform for bearings accelerated degradation tests."
 IEEE International Conference on Prognostics and Health Management, PHM'12..
 IEEE Catalog Number: CPF12PHM-CDR, 2012.](https://hal.archives-ouvertes.fr/hal-00719503/)

-The XJTU data repositories can be downloaded at: https://data.mendeley.com//datasets/mpn45f4gxc/1 and placed in the `Raw_Data` Folder
+The XJTU data repositories can be downloaded at: https://data.mendeley.com/datasets/mpn45f4gxc/1 and are placed in the `Raw_Data` folder
 - `originaldata` contains the vibration data in .mat files.
 These are obtained from the original XJTU-SY Dataset with csv files: https://github.com/WangBiaoXJTU/xjtu-sy-bearing-datasets
 - `processeddata` contains vibration data processed into velocity domain